world-class/REPL/README.md

 # Calendar due dates and events
+## Google Calendar
 - Find out what, when and where things are happening with this [Google Calendar](https://calendar.google.com/calendar/embed?src=i8bo48kc5tnudmnn669v4m1vhs%40group.calendar.google.com).
 - **If you have a Google account**, you can follow [this link](https://calendar.google.com/calendar/r?cid=aThibzQ4a2M1dG51ZG1ubjY2OXY0bTF2aHNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) instead.
+## See what's the current week
+- Find out what week we are on right now in this very semester by [following this link](https://week.atz.now.sh) (probably one of the simplest yet useful user interface you will ever see).

 # Documents and resources provided publicly by the University of London